convergencelabs/javascript-examples/README.md

  1. `npm install`
  1. `bundle install`
  1. Copy the `config.example.js` to `config.js`.
  1. Update `config.js` as appropriate for your domain.
  1. `npm start`
  1. Open http://localhost:4000

+Alternatively, you can use Docker to build and run a container: `npm run docker-prep`